-Our capital expenditure commitments have risen by approximately \$0.8 billion since December 31, 2017 as a result of the net effect of increased commitments for Columbia Gas growth projects, NGTL and Keystone XL, partially offset by decreased commitments for the Sur de Texas natural gas pipeline and the Napanee power generating facility.
+Our capital expenditure commitments have risen by approximately \$4.5 billion since December 31, 2017.
+This increase is primarily due to commitments related to the construction of the CGL pipeline, Columbia Gas growth projects, NGTL System, Keystone XL and our proportionate share of commitments for Bruce Power's life extension program.
+This increase is partially offset by decreased commitments for the Sur de Texas natural gas pipeline and the Napanee power generating facility.

-There were no other material changes to our contractual obligations in second quarter 2018 or to payments due in the next five years or after.
+There were no other material changes to our contractual obligations in third quarter 2018 or to payments due in the next five years or after.
 See the MD&A in our 2017 Annual Report for more information about our contractual obligations.